Tatva-crypto/Portfolio/README.md

 ![Portfolio Website](https://i.ibb.co/WgPMpts/image.png)

 This is a code repository.
-Your portfolio is your resume and your business card.
+Your portfolio is your resume and your business card

-In this video, we will create a full Personal Development Portfolio.
-We're going to use React and Next.js.

 Setup:
 - run ```npm i && npm start```